allenai/specter/README.md

 ***** New Jan 2021: HuggingFace models *****

 Specter is now accessible through HuggingFace's transformers library.

+*Thanks to [@zhipenghoustat](https://github.com/zhipenghoustat) for providing the Huggingface training scripts and the checkpoint.*

 See below:

 # How to use the pretrained model